What is Tulsa Remote?

 What types of incentives are program participants receiving?

-In addition to the $10,000 grant, participants will receive a year membership at a local co-working space, support in identifying housing, and regular community-building opportunities.
+In addition to the $10,000 grant, participants will receive a 36-month membership at a local co-working space, support in identifying housing, and regular community-building opportunities.

 Is Tulsa Remote offering jobs to the people who apply?

 No. Tulsa Remote does not offer employment of any kind.
 It is intended for individuals who are already employed outside of Oklahoma and are able to keep their position when relocating to Tulsa.

 Absolutely.
 Any individual who meets the eligibility criteria is welcome to apply, even if they are members of the same family or have a relationship with one another.
 For application purposes, all domestic partners/family members must apply in the same two-week calendar period.
 For example, if John Doe applies on September 1st, his partner must apply no later than September 14th to be considered.